spacetimeengineer/steamware/README.md

 *Note from the author*

 STEAMWare is a potent technology built for reasons difficult to explain.
-You may think of STEAMWare as hyper-modular suite of parts with utility and recreational grade properties which may be 3D printed.
+It can be very useful.